microsoft/PSRule/docs/commands/PSRule/en-US/Invoke-PSRule.md

 The following result formats are available:

 - `Detail` - Returns pass/ fail results for each individual object
-- `Summary` - Returns summarized results for the rule and an overall outcome
+- `Summary` - Returns summarized results for the rule and the worst outcome

 ```yaml
 Type: ResultFormat